jeka-dev/jeka/docs/reference/kbeans.md

 This _KBean_ proposes an extension point through its `configure` methods in order to modify the resulting iml (e.g. using a module dependency instead of a library dependency).

-#### scaffold

-`ScaffoldjKBean` provides methods for project directories and files to create a new _Jeka_ project.
-Basically, it creates a project ready to create vanilla automation tasks.

-This _KBean_ offers an extension point in order for another KBean to augment the scaffolded structure.
-For example, executing `jeka scaffold#run` will create a basic Jeka project while `jeka scaffold#run project#` will create a project ready to build a JVM-based project.

 #### git